alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 This is probably the most powerful feature we've seen so far, which is called **Two way binding**.
 No more manual observing shit in jQuery, just declare your bindings and everything will automatically update!

+### Introducing Controllers

+We need to define our controller as we did before for the route (how will it be named?
+You guessed it, `IndexController.).

+A controller basically **holds data**, which can be consumed by the template.
+The `IndexRoute` fetches the model (in our case it's static, but in a real app it probably would have been a call to a webservice or something like that) which is then set as a property on the `IndexController`.
+[Explain which property: controller, model, content, wtf??].

+The other responsability of the controller is to **respond to events**.
+In our case, we want it to update the state of the application whenever a checkbox is checked or unchecked.
+Not all events belong to the controller, if a controller doesn't respond to an event it will be dispatched to the route.

+So why do we need to define a controller?
+Because we want to **update the total** of the order when the `isChecked` property changes (and, therefore, when any of the checkboxes is updated).

+    App.IndexController = Ember.ArrayController.extend({
+        total: function() {
+            return this.filterBy('isChecked', true)
+                .map(function(obj) { return obj.price; })
+                .reduce(function(acc, item) { return acc + item; }, 0);
+        }.property('@each.isChecked')
+    });